tounsils/react-native-ref/README.md

 expo init AwesomeProject

-cd AwesomeProject
+# Previewing Your App on iOS or Android
-npm start # you can also use: expo start
+Great—now your application is ready for testing.
+To launch your application, run: cd first-project npm start
 This will start a development server for you.

 https://reactnative.dev/docs/0.60/getting-started